Tchibo/sap-developer-roadmap/cloud-developer-roadmap/Tools/cf CLI.md

 In SAP environments, particularly on the [[SAP BTP]], the `cf` [[CLI]] is used to manage applications and services within SAP's [[Cloud Foundry]] infrastructure.

+> [!todo] Preinstalled in SAP Build Code
+> Do mention the fact that it comes preinstalled when using SAP Build Code.
+Separate installation required when working locally in VS Code only.

 The `cf` [[CLI]] can be installed on [[Windows]], [[macOS]], and [[Linux]].

 **Summary**